February 2021 Update for APM PMQ exam based on the 7th Edition of the Body of Knowlege.

 One of the things people struggle with when preparing for the APM PMQ exam is the best approach to answering the questions.
 The marking guide looks for three things in general

 1) For list and describe questions a list of the points that you are going to make in the answer.
 Strictly is applies only to the list and describe questions but I think its useful in describe and explain questions.
-You won’t lose makes for including a list in explain questions, but you will lose 20% of the marks if you don’t include a list in list and describe questions.
+You won’t lose marks for including a list in explain questions, but you will lose 20% of the marks if you don’t include a list in list and describe questions.
 So get into the habit of always making a list to plan your answer.

 2) Each question paragraph is generally marked against two sets of criteria.
 Have you demonstrated basic understanding and have you described further understanding of the topic.
 Each represent half the marks, so you won’t pass the exam if you just demonstrate basic understanding.